Learning to evaluate stains

 I would like to understand why women are not taught how to determine which stain makes them a nidda.
 Why should whatever knowledge rabbis or yoatzot possess to make these judgments not be accessible to every woman?
 This way they will not have to be completely reliant on others to determine their behavior in such a private area of their lives.
 This is particularly germane because many woman make their own judgments anyway to avoid the discomfort and inconvenience of having to call a rabbi.
 (There are few yoatzot in most areas of the world.)

-Someone who is familiar with an area of halacha can often practice that halacha without consulting a rabbi.
-We do so everyday by deciding what bracha to make on the food we eat, for instance.
+Someone who is familiar with an area of halacha can often practice that halacha without consulting a halachic authority.
+We do so every day by deciding what bracha to make on the food we eat, for instance.
 With bedikot, however, there is much debate about the different colors which are problematic, and there are different traditions concerning those colors.
 The rules that govern which stains and bedikot put a woman in niddah are not identical to the assumptions most women make when evaluating whether they have their period.
-The Torah itself distinguishes "between [niddah] blood and [non-niddah] blood" (Devarim, 17:8).
-A Rabbi spends years doing shimush (attending training sessions with his rabbi) in order to learn which colors are acceptable in the tradition he carries.
-For a woman to train in assessing stains, she has to find a rabbi to train her and set aside hours upon hours for training.
+The Torah itself distinguishes “between [niddah] blood and [non-niddah] blood” (Devarim, 17:8).
+A rabbi or yoetzet does extended shimush (practical training) in order to learn which colors are acceptable in the tradition their teacher carries.
+For a woman to train in assessing stains, she has to find a halachic authority to train her and set aside many hours for training.

-In any case, colors which do not present a question – white, clear, yellow, and light brown discharges with no hint of red – need not be shown to a rabbi.
-A bedikah that has a bright red stain doesn't usually have to be looked at either, because it is obviously a niddah color (except if it comes at an unexpected time or under special circumstances, such as after a medical procedure, which may not make you niddah).
-Any color which is unclear – brown, pink, etc.- should be evaluated by a halachic expert in this field.
-If the same 'unclear' color recurs, you may ask your rabbi if this is a color which you have to bring to him in the future or if you can extrapolate from his recent ruling.
+In practice, colors that do not present a question – white, clear, yellow, and light brown discharges with no hint of red – need not be shown to a halachic authority.
+A bedikah that has a bright red stain doesn’t usually have to be looked at either, because it is obviously a niddah color (except if it comes at an unexpected time or under special circumstances, such as after a medical procedure, which may not make you niddah).
+Any color that is unclear – brown, etc.- should be evaluated by a halachic expert in this field.
+If the same ‘unclear’ color recurs, a woman can ask the rabbi or yoetzet if this is a color which she needs to bring for evaluation in the future or if she can extrapolate from their recent ruling.
 In this way, a woman can often learn over time to assess most of the stains she personally encounters, even without the expertise to assess the stains of all women.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.